A1eksD/Trucker-Signs-App/README.md

     EMAIL_HOST_USER=
     EMAIL_HOST_PASSWORD=
     ```

 1. Docker Mode

     1. Modify these values to point at your PostgreSQL instance, Stripe test account, and your SMTP provider.

-    If you wish to run both Postgres and Django via Docker, define in .env:
+    If you wish to run both Postgres and Django via Docker, define in simple_env_config.env:
     ```bash
     DOCKER_DB_NAME=${YOUR_DB_NAME}
     DOCKER_DB_USER=${YOUR_DB_USER}